qw1se/map/README.md

 View the live demo:
 https://qw1se.github.io/map/

+---

 A lightweight interactive map application that displays detailed location information based on where the user clicks.
 Built with plain HTML, CSS, JavaScript, Leaflet, and OpenStreetMap’s Nominatim API.

----

-## Demo

-View the live demo:
-https:

 ---